usox/json-schema-api/README.md

 ## Usage

 Just use the factory method to create the endpoint.
-The factory performs an autodiscovery to find a psr17 stream factory, but you can provide the factory as parameter in the factory method.
+The factory automatically searches for a existing psr17 stream factory implementation, but you can also provide a factory instance when calling the method.

-Get your method-provider ready (see below) and call the `factory`-method on the endpoint to retrieve an working instance:
+Get your method-provider ready (see below) and call the `factory`-method on the endpoint to retrieve a working instance:

 The serve method requires a psr request and returns a psr response.
 ```php